 Black Mountain Sheep Wool Insulation – One Roll of 24 inch material

-Black Mountain Black Mountain Sheep Wool Insulation – 24 inch – is a general purpose natural wool insulation fiber product designed for use in walls, loft, rafter, attic, and inter-floor applications.
+Black Mountain Black Mountain Sheep Wool Insulation – 24 inch – is an excellent general purpose natural wool insulation fiber product designed for use in walls, loft, rafter, attic, and inter-floor applications.
 Black Mountain Sheep Wool Insulation meets and surpass US building product standards for Thermal, Fire, Mold Resistance, and Structural performance.

 Wool insulation is not only breathable but also able to absorb, retain and release moisture without affecting its thermal properties or performance.
 Wool insulation is ideal for breathable wall construction.

 The manufacture of sheep wool insulation requires 90% less energy to manufacture than mineral wool insulation.
 In use, the durability and moisture control properties of wool allow for a higher level of performance and longevity.
 Retaining its insulating properties for the life of the building.

 The manufacture of sheep wool insulation requires 90 percent less energy to manufacture than mineral wool insulation.
 In use, the durability and moisture control properties of wool allow for a higher level of performance and longevity, retaining its insulating properties for the life of the building.
 Wool is naturally fire resistant and is treated with Thorlan IW so as to heighten its vermin and insect resistance.

 Please use our Wool Insulation Quote form if ordering more than 3 rolls.
 We will provide you with an estimate that meets your needs.